qwertystop/qwertystop.github.io/_drafts/platforms-beyond-data.md

 passageways, often while solving puzzles or battling pirates, is a core part of the gameplay, even though gravity is mostly irrelevant to your own movement.
-You may not need to worry about falling into pits or onto spikes, but you do still need to maintain a keen awareness of your momentum and surroundings;
+You may not need to worry about falling into pits or onto spikes, but you do still need to maintain a keen awareness of your movement and surroundings;
 traversal is still core to the game.

-# RECORD A CLIP OF OWLBOY MANEUVERING
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/xpl0rErG6_s?rel=0&amp;start=12" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 [*Downwell*][downwell] is a platformer initially designed for mobile phones, and is meant to be played with the phone held in "portrait" orientation.
 As such, it's one